khlc12/church-is/README.md

     *   Change status to **Scheduled**.
     *   Enter the confirmed date/time and notes.
     *   Once the event is done, change status to **Completed** to automatically add it to *Sacramental Records*.

+3.  **Certificate Upload Workflow**:
+    *   Use *Manage Service Requests* to issue a certificate.
+This creates a **Pending Upload** entry in the Certificate Registry.
+    *   Open *Certificate Registry*, locate the pending entry (highlighted with “Upload Required”), and upload the signed PDF/JPG/PNG copy.
+    *   Until a file is uploaded, the certificate cannot be downloaded.
+Once uploaded, the status switches to **Uploaded**, recording who uploaded it and when.
+    *   Entries that remain pending beyond the reminder window (configurable via `UPLOAD_REMINDER_HOURS`) are flagged so staff can follow up.

+4.  **Customize Mass & Events Highlight**:
+    *   Visit *Manage Schedules* to update the hero section on the Mass & Events page (title, message, and CTA link).
+    *   The preview on the right shows how the public section will render; this change publishes immediately to `/schedules`.